D-Day Planning and Execution

 D-Day in the Context of World War Two

-This site concentrates on the Overlord period from May 1943 until August 1944.
-There is a useful timeline on the World War II foundation's website that places the preparations, and D-Day itself in the context of the 1939-45 War.
-Over Christmas of 1941 to January 1942 The United States and Britain had established a strategy to concentrate on the more powerful Germany before dealing with Japan.
-The issue became more complex with the success of Japanese forces and the lack of shipping resources to concentrate on Europe.
+This site concentrates on the Overlord period from May 1943 until August 1944.There is a useful timeline on the World War II foundation’s website that places the preparations, and D-Day itself in the context of the 1939-45 War.
+Over Christmas 1941 to January 1942, the United States and Britain established a strategy to prioritise the defeat of Germany before turning to Japan.
+The issue became more complex as Japanese forces advanced and limited shipping resources made it difficult to concentrate efforts in Europe.

 Planning for an Invasion of Mainland Europe